Solutions Who We Serve Insights & Events About Contact

 • Impact on your business: To be eligible to receive this tax relief, taxpayers must reside in one of the counties severely impacted by the storms.
 However it’s important to note that there are seven counties in California that do not qualify for this tax extension.

-• Next steps: Aprio’s tax advisors can help you prepare your tax return to ensure you meet the new filing deadline.
+• Next steps: Aprio’s tax advisors can help you prepare your tax return to ensure you meet the new filing due date.

 Schedule a consultation with an Aprio Tax Advisor today.